tocalabs/toca-docs/src/book/general_concepts/connecting_everything.md

 ### Automation

 The only place you really need to be aware of context in automation is in a workflow.
-The context in a workflow relates to the:
+The context in a workflow relates to:
 - Any inputs injected when executing the workflow
 - Any outputs from the activities within the workflow